jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 2. He seemed genuinely happy to see her.
 3. He had a girlfriend.
 4. He had a whole life here that didn't include her.
-5. She still felt the same flutter in her chest when he smiled at her that she'd felt at nine years old, which was problematic on multiple levels.
+5. She still felt the same flutter when he smiled at her that she'd felt at nine years old.

 Conclusion: This situation required careful management.
 Minimal emotional investment.
 Protective distance.

-She was so busy constructing emotional defense mechanisms that she almost didn't notice the sign on the building she was passing:

-**Winnipeg Badminton Club - Open Training Sessions - All Levels Welcome**

-Sophia stopped.
-She hadn't played badminton all summer—the move had disrupted her training schedule, and she'd told herself she'd get back to it once they settled.
-But maybe what she needed was something that was just hers.
-Something that had nothing to do with Ethan or high school social dynamics or feeling like she didn't belong.

-She pulled out her phone and took a photo of the address.

-Tomorrow, maybe.
-Or this weekend.
-Whenever she felt ready to be someone other than "the new girl" or "Ethan's friend from elementary school."

-Just Sophia.
-Playing badminton.
-Finding her own balance.

-But even as she thought it, she knew it wasn't that simple.
-Because Ethan was here, in Winnipeg, at her school, in her calculus class.
-And she couldn't avoid him even if she wanted to.

-Which she didn't.
-And that was the real problem.

-She made it home, survived dinner with her parents ("How was your first day?"
+She made it home, survived dinner with her parents.

+"How was your first day?"

 "Fine."

 "Did you make any friends?"

 "Not really."

-"Give it time, honey."), and retreated to her room to do homework she couldn't focus on.
+"Give it time, honey."

+She retreated to her room to do homework she couldn't focus on.

 Her phone buzzed again at 9:47.